 WHAT IS TRANSIT-ORIENTED DEVELOPMENT?

-TOD is an approach to developing the built environment that integrates higher density new construction with transit, creating synergies that enhance the value of both.
+Transit-Oriented Development (TOD) is an approach to developing the built environment that integrates higher density new construction with transit, creating synergies that enhance the value of both.
 It is characterized by a pedestrian‐oriented environment that allows people to live, work, shop, and play within a 5‐10 minute walk of a transit stop.
 Clusters of TODs contribute to creating transit-oriented communities.

 BENEFITS OF TOD